Post-Install Configuration

 0k4Vyn4A87VtOkEG

-In order to store the password in the database, we need to encode it using bcrypt
+To store the password in the database, you must encode it using bcrypt

 command to achieve this: